johnnyreilly/fork-ts-checker-notifier-webpack-plugin/README.md

 [![npm Version](https://img.shields.io/npm/v/fork-ts-checker-notifier-webpack-plugin.svg)](https://www.npmjs.com/package/fork-ts-checker-notifier-webpack-plugin)

 This is a [webpack](http://webpack.github.io/) plugin that uses the [node-notifier](https://github.com/mikaelbr/node-notifier) package to display build status system notifications to the user.
-It's purpose is to work with the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) when it is being used with `blockEmit: false`.
+It's purpose is to work with the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 This deliberately has a similar API as the excellent [webpack-notifier](https://github.com/Turbo87/webpack-notifier) plugin.
 If you are not using fork-ts-checker-webpack-plugin and you want system notifications then you probably want webpack-notifier.

 The plugin will notify you about the first run (success/fail), all failed runs and the first successful run after recovering from a build failure.
 In other words: it will stay silent if everything is fine with your build.